mono/moon/test/xaml/clock/README.txt

-clock15 - tests a non-zero BeginTime on a storyboard along with a 0 BeginTime. clock16 - tests a storyboard with a longer duration than its consituent Animation, with a FillBehavior of Stop (animations have the default fill behavior) clock17 - tests 2 storyboards with keyframe animations in it (one Double with linear keyframes, one Color with discrete keyframes). clock18 - tests 2 storyboards, 1 with keyframes (DoubleDiscrete).
+clock15 - tests a non-zero BeginTime on a storyboard along with a 0 BeginTime. clock16 - tests a storyboard with a longer duration than its consituent Animation, with a FillBehavior of Stop (animations have the default fill behavior) clock17 - tests 2 storyboards with keyframe animations in it (one Double with linear keyframes, one Color with discrete keyframes). clock18 - tests 2 storyboards, 1 with keyframes (DiscreteDouble). clock19 - tests 2 storyboards, 1 with keyframes (SplineDouble) clock20 - tests BeginTime set on the storyboard with a repeatforever animation inside it. clock21 - tests BeginTime set on the storyboard, which also has repeatforever set on it. clock22 - tests BeginTime set on the animation, with repeatforever on the parent storyboard.